40net-cloud/fortinet-azure-solutions/FortiGate/Active-Active-ELB-ILB/README.md

 #### Limitations

 - Azure has certain limitations on outbound connections [more info](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-connections#limitations)
-- Azure has a limited number of outbound ports it can allocated per public ip.
+- Azure has a limited number of outbound ports it can allocate per public IP.
 More information and optimisations can be found [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-connections#preallocatedports)
-- In case of failover the Azure Load Balancer will sends existing sessions to the failed VM as explained [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-custom-probe-overview#probedown).
+- In case of failover the Azure Load Balancer will send existing sessions to the failed VM as explained [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-custom-probe-overview#probedown).

 ### Session synchronization